-All-Weather Graphene Solar Panel Can Power Up In the Rain
+All-Weather Graphene Solar Panels Can Power Up In the Rain

-Recent progress in the field of carbon graphene technology has opened the door to the possibility of an all-weather solar panel that can keep making electricity for your home even through a torrential downpour.
+Recent progress in the field of carbon graphene technology has opened the door to the possibility of all-weather graphene solar panels that can keep making electricity for your home even through a torrential downpour.

 A team scientists in China have found an ingenious way to take solar panels beyond sunny weather and into the rain.